jgrip/remote-script-partitioner/README.md

 built-in templates and write a shell script to partition your disks.

-This package disables `partman` in the Debian installer, downloads your `partitioner` script via TFTP and executes it.
+This package disables `partman` in the Debian installer, downloads your `partitioner` script via wget and executes it.

 ### Building